A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 - Extensive list of wines as well as beverages

 Opened in October 2017, KYUU by Shunsui is a sister restaurant of Kappo Shunsui, the restaurant achieved Michelin Tokyo Guide’s Bib Gourmand fame from 2015 to 2017, and Michelin Plate Singapore from 2018 to 2019.
-The restaurant uses the freshest and best quality ingredients from Japan for its Sashimi and Robatayaki (Charcoal Grill).
+The restaurant uses the freshest and best quality ingredients from Japan for its Sashimi as well as Robatayaki (Charcoal Grill).

-Led by Chef Taka Suzuki, they offer a ten-course sashimi meal, a robatayaki course menu, and ala carte meals.
+Led by Chef Taka Suzuki, they offer a ten-course sashimi meal, a robatayaki course menu, as well as ala carte meals.
 Robatayaki is also served with their signature homemade sauces, which adds a unique twist to the classic grill experience.

 While the course menu is available from 6 pm to 9 pm, an ala carte menu is available from 9 pm onwards for late-night diners.
-An extensive list of beverages such as umeshu, shochu, highballs, wines, champagne, and over 50 different labels of sake are also available.
+An extensive list of beverages such as umeshu, shochu, highballs, wines, champagne, as well as over 50 different labels of sake are also available.

 |Address||29 Keong Saik Road, Singapore 089136|